evagrean/sorting-hat-app/README.md

 # Sorting Hat App

 Click the button and you'll be assigned to a random Hogwards House.
-You get information about your house's mascot, colors and values.
+You'll also meet a few of your housmates.

 ----- WIP ----